Buyer Database · Buyer / Distributor · Updated

 Bell Media

-Bell Media is building a vertically integrated Canadian content engine, pairing its Northern Lights production strategy with the March 2025 acquisition of London-based distributor Sphere Abacus to own and distribute homegrown IP worldwide.
+Bell Media is aggressively repatriating Canadian Hollywood talent and building an owned-content pipeline through its Northern Lights strategy and the March 2025 acquisition of London-based distributor Sphere Abacus.

 Current mandate